 IEMS 325-0 Engineering Entrepreneurship Overview of the entrepreneurial process from an engineering perspective.
 Idea generation, planning, financing, marketing, protecting, staffing, leading, growing, and harvesting.
 Students write startup business plans.
 Lectures, guest speakers, and case studies.
-Prerequisite: 1 course in accounting or finance such as 326 or ECON 260.
+Taught with ENTREP 325; students may not receive credit for both courses.
+Prerequisite: 1 course in accounting or finance such as 326 or BUS INST 260.
 IEMS 326-0 Economics and Finance for Engineers Principles of corporate finance; financial decisions of firms; value; risk and return; investment and capital budgeting decisions under certainty and uncertainty; performance evaluation.
 Homework and exams.
+Students may not receive credit for 326 after taking KELLG FE 310.
 Prerequisites: MATH 220; basic understanding of probability and economics recommended.
-Students will not receive credit for 326 after taking KELLG FE 310.

 IEMS 340-0 Field Project Methods Use of field research methods to solve management problems.
 Assignments focus on individual student projects.
 Students define projects, design field studies and pilot tests of data collection instruments, and present results.
-Prerequisite for students who are not degree candidates: consent of instructor.
+Prerequisite: consent of instructor for students who are not degree candidates.
 IEMS 341-0 Social Network Analysis The use of social network analysis to understand the growing connectivity and complexity in the world around us on different scales, ranging from small groups to the World Wide Web.
 How we create social, economic, and technological networks, and how they enable and constrain attitudes and behaviors.
 IEMS 342-0 Organizational Behavior Manager's view of tools available to recruit, develop, appraise, compensate, organize, and lead a team going through change.
 Application of psychological principles relating to human dynamics, motivation, teams, power, and organizational culture.
 Lectures, guest speakers, and exams.
 Work experience recommended.